klein528/Rock-Paper-Scissors/README.md

 ![GitHub code size in bytes](https://img.shields.io/github/languages/code-size/klein528/Rock-Paper-Scissors) ![GitHub issues](https://img.shields.io/github/issues-raw/klein528/Rock-Paper-Scissors)

 <h1>Installation</h1>
+<p>You need to have git installed in your local mashine to use this type of installation</p>

-Clone the repository by: git clone https://github.com/klein528/Rock-Paper-Scissors
+<p>Clone the repository by: git clone https://github.com/klein528/Rock-Paper-Scissors</p>

 <h1>Usage</h1>
 <p>1.
 You can choose between the three symbols.</p>